Viewtiful Joe 2: Plot

 The plot of Viewtiful Joe 2 continues immediately from the ending of the previous game.
-Having just saved Movieland, Viewtiful Joe and his girlfriend (and new partner) Sexy Silvia learn from Captain Blue that the Earth will be threatened twice more.
-Joe and Silvia exit Captain Blue's space station to attend to an alien invasion from the forces of Gedow.
-The gang boss of Gedow, the Black Emperor, suddenly attacks Captain Blue and turns him into a statue called a "Rainbow Oscar", one of seven in a set that represents Movieland's power of the happy ending.
-With these powers, the Black Emperor intends to conquer Movieland.
+Having just saved Movieland, Viewtiful Joe and his girlfriend (and new partner) Sexy Silvia learn from Captain Blue that the world will be threatened twice more.
+Joe and Silvia leave Captain Blue's space station to attend to an alien invasion from the forces of Gedow.
+The leader of Gedow, the Black Emperor, suddenly attacks Captain Blue and turns him into a statue called a "Rainbow Oscar", one of seven in a set that represents Movieland's power of the happy ending.
+With their power, the Black Emperor intends to conquer Movieland.

-Cast off to "the fringes" of Movieland by Gedow, Joe and Silvia fight this way through a prehistoric film and defeat the Tyrannosaurus rex soldier, Big John.
+Cast off to "the fringes" of Movieland by Gedow, Joe and Silvia fight their way through a prehistoric film and defeat the Tyrannosaurus rex soldier, Big John.
 Joe and Silvia obtain a Rainbow Oscar from Big John just as Joe's father Jet arrives in the theater and demands that they come back to the real world and clean up the mess they made.
 Silvia manages to convince Jet to help them rescue Captain Blue, and Jet agrees by setting up new films for her and Joe to journey through in search of the Rainbow Oscars.

 Joe and Silvia continue their battle against Gedow through an adventure film in an ancient temple, where a narcoleptic golem named Flinty Stone guards the second Rainbow Oscar, and then journey into a futuristic film where Gedow's top scientist Dr. Cranken and his creation Cameo Leon reveal the Black Emperor's plan to combine the Oscars with an evil reel of celluloid called the Black Film.
 Later, Joe's rival Alastor interferes during a samurai movie and tries to steal the spotlight.
 Jet changes films after Alastor is defeated, but unwittingly puts on the Black Film and sends its evil into Movieland, which also transforms Alastor into a murderous beast.
 After Joe defeats Alastor a second time, Jet destroys the Black Film.